cjneely10/EukMetaSanity/INSTALLATION.md

 for f in run report refine; do
-    conda remove --name EukMS_$f --all -y done conda remove mamba -y
+    conda remove --name EukMS_$f --all -y done if [ "$(conda info --envs | grep -c yapim_installer)" -eq 1 ]; then conda remove --name yapim_installer --all -y fi conda remove mamba -y
 ```

-You will also need to remove the 4 lines added to your `.bashrc` file.
+You will also need to remove the 7 lines added to your `.bashrc` file.
 You may also wish to delete this repository and the database directory.